learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 ### Check Your Work

-If the "Visual Studio Code" application opens when you type `code` in the "Ubuntu" application, continue to the next lesson.
+If the "Visual Studio Code" application opens when you type `code` in the "Ubuntu" application, continue to the next lesson - **Installing Ruby**.